 Students receive information and assistance regarding the application of high school and undergraduate scholarships.
 Students are kept informed of scholarship opportunities for both local and overseas scholarships.
 College counselling unit works with students and scholarship bodies to identify possible scholarships for students and assist them in successful applications.
 Students are given guidance on their application essays and well as interview skills training.

-Our first three cohorts, Classes of 2008, 2009 and 2010 have been offered placements in the following universities:
+Our alumni have been offered placements in the following universities:

 Students will also be able to obtain advice on the application of scholarships from our College Counsellors.